-In this paper we provide existence and non-existence results of classical solutions solving the MFG system \eqref{1}, where by \textit{classical solution} we will mean a triple $(u,m,\la)\in C^2(\R^N)\times W^{1,p}(\R^N)\times \R$ for every $p\in(1,+\infty)$.
+In this paper we provide existence and nonexistence results of classical solutions solving the MFG system \eqref{1}, where by \textit{classical solution} we will mean a triple $(u,m,\la)\in C^2(\R^N)\times W^{1,p}(\R^N)\times \R$ for every $p\in(1,+\infty)$.
 Our focus will be to obtain classical solutions which satisfy some integrability conditions and boundary conditions at $\infty$ which will be meaningful from the point of view of the game.
-In particular we will require some integrability properties of the optimal speed with respect to $m$ and in particular
+In particular, we will require some integrability properties of the optimal speed with respect to $m$, namely

 Indeed, if one looks at the Kolmogorov equation, such integrability properties are important to ensure some minimal regularity of $m$ and uniqueness of the invariant distribution itself (see \cite{H, MPR}).
 Regularity and boundedness of $m$ is quite crucial in our setting: indeed, due to the aggregating forces, $m$ has an intrinsic tendency to concentrate and hence to develop singularities.
 Moreover the Lagrange multiplier $\lambda$ will be uniquely defined as the generalized principal eigenvalue (see for details \cite{BM, Ci, Ic1}): for fixed $m\in L^1(\R^N)$ such that $K_\alpha\ast m\in C^{0, \theta}(\R^N)$ for some $\theta\in (0,1)$, we define $\la$ as